BPRC-Bioinfo/VDJ-insights/README.md

 ## Dependencies

 To run this pipeline, make sure you have the following software and environments:
+### Already installed
+1. Conda (for managing environments)
+### Need to be install
 1. Snakemake
-2. Conda (for managing environments)
-3. Singularity (for containerization)
+2. Singularity (for containerization)
+3. Questionairy

+### Installation Steps

+To install the required packages, you can use a Conda environment defined in **pipeline.yaml**.
+Run the following command to install the packages:

+    conda env create -f pipeline.yaml

 ## Pipeline Rules